VRLabs/Simple-Shader-Inspectors/.docs/guides/ControlsDevelopment/IAdditionalProperties.md

 An example is making a texture control similar in functionality to `MaterialEditor.TexturePropertySingleLine`.

-Just like the `IAdditionalLocalization` interface can make you get multiple localized strings, `IAdditionalProperties` can be used for material properties themself.
+Just like the `IAdditionalLocalization` interface can make you get multiple localized strings, `IAdditionalProperties` can be used for material properties themselves.
 The biggest difference is that in this case you need a way to get the material property name of the additional properties from the inspector.

 This time let's check the `TextureControl` code that Simple Shader Inspectors comes with, since it uses this interface to have 2 extra properties.
 The file can be found inside `"VRLabs/SimpleShaderInspectors/Editor/Controls/TextureControl.cs"`.